flavorjones/mini_portile/README.md

 ## Not Another Package Management System

-`mini_portile` is not a general package management system.
+`mini_portile2` is not a general package management system.
 It is not aimed to replace apt, macports or homebrew.

 It's intended primarily to make sure that you, as the developer of a